HelenaDR84/coders-room/README.md

 15. Access to the App: Open your browser and visit http://localhost:8000.
 You should see your application running.

-16. Access your project in the browser: Open your web browser and visit the project path with localhost first, e.g.: http://localhost/P8_ToDo_List/
+16. Access your project in the browser: Open your web browser and visit the project path with localhost first.

 17. Enjoy it.

+## 📜License

+This project is licensed under the terms of the MIT license.
+This means that you can use, copy, modify and distribute the code freely, as long as you acknowledge the original authorship and do not use it for commercial purposes.

-## Authors
+## 👩‍💻Authors
-created with 💜 by:
+Created with 💜 by:
 - [NathaliaRuiz](https://github.com/NathaRuiz)
 - [MariaGarcia](https://github.com/MariaGarciaJordan)
 - [HelenaDR84](https://github.com/HelenaDR84)